eichelberger-c/RayTracer/README.md

 # RayTracer

 This Git Repo holds code for a raytracer I wrote in my Raytracing class.
-Multiple rays are cast into a scene and apply different colors to an array of pixel deppending on what it hits.
+Multiple rays are cast into a scene and apply different colors to an array of pixels deppending on what it hits.

 raytrace.cpp/h contains the code to control how many rays are cast and to save the pictures out to an image file.